My Comprehension of AWS Services

 - Step functions with lambda for workflow orchestration,

-- Snowflake or DynamoDB with lamda for a change detecting in a database's table.
+- Snowflake or DynamoDB with lamda for a change detecting in a database's table. - There are many AWS-related events that can trigger a lambda function:

 - trigger makes the lambda code being executed,

-- the event is the your code itself, the lambda code will get a copy of the event and usually we want to inspect that copy of the event data and perform an action based on it.
+- the event is the your code itself, the lambda code will get a copy of the event and usually we want to inspect that copy of the event data and perform an action based on it. - We can specify Runtime while configuration:

-• We can integrate lambda with S3 bucket getting a file from it:
+- We can integrate lambda with S3 bucket getting a file from it:

-• lambda is automatically passed a context JSON object that's essentially metadata about your lambda function if you need to access it's attributes within your code:
+lambda is automatically passed a context JSON object that's essentially metadata about your lambda function

 lambda_handler(event, context)